-WP Fluent Forms Not Sending Email Confirmations!
+Fluent Forms Not Sending Email Confirmations

-Check if the notifications email is enabled:
+Check if the notifications email is enabled

-The very first troubleshooting you might want to do is checking whether you enabled the notification settings.
+The very first troubleshooting you might want to do is check whether you enabled the notification settings.

-Check The Fluent Forms Submission Activity Log:
+Check the Fluent Forms Submission Activity Log

-Go to Entries of the particular form and select an entry to check the submission activity.
+- Go to Entries of the particular form and select an Entry to check the Submission Activity.

-If the email is success triggered then you will see a message as “Email Notification broadcasted to“.
-This means email is successfully triggered and WP Fluent Forms is working as it should.
+- If the email is success triggered then you will see a message as Email Notification broadcasted to.
+This means the email is successfully triggered and Fluent Forms is working as it should.

-If the form was unable to trigger the email notification you will see an error message like the below screenshot.
+- If the form was unable to trigger the email notification you will see an error message like the below screenshot.

-As you can see the form tried to initiate the email notification but failed because it was unable to trigger the mail function.
+- As you can see the form tried to initiate the email notification but failed because it was unable to trigger the mail function.

-Test Email Functionality On Your Server:
+Test Email Functionality On Your Server

 The above “unable to send email error in API log” can be caused by your server misconfiguration and you need to test email sending on your server.
-Install and activate Check Email Plugin by Chris Taylor.
+Install and activate the Check Email Plugin by Chris Taylor.

-When installed, click into “Check Email” from the tools menu in the dashboard.
+When installed, click on “Check Email” from the tools menu in the dashboard.
 Enter in an email address to send a test to, and click on “Send”.
 You will get a confirmation.
 Now check your inbox whether you received the test email.
 Also, check your spam and junk mail folder.
 If you received the test email that means that WordPress can send emails on your web server.
 If not contact your web hosting provider support.

-SMTP for Emails:
+SMTP for Emails